IRP-TU-BS/urdf_viz/README.md

 panda_viz = uv.UrdfVisualizer(path, file, pk.PandaKinematics())
 ```

-If you checkout and build the [Panda Analytical Kinematics](https://git.rob.cs.tu-bs.de/public_repos/irp_papers/panda_analytical_kinematics) repository as `panda_kin` parallel to this repository, you should be able to run the script including all inverse kinematics functionality.
+If you checkout and build the [Panda Analytical Kinematics](https://git.rob.cs.tu-bs.de/public_repos/irp_papers/panda_analytical_kinematics) repository as `panda_kin` parallel to this repository, you should be able to run the script including all inverse kinematics functionality, which is available via the wrapper class `PandaKinematics`.

 For any questions, feel free to contact the developer ;)